Computer hard drive buying tips

 SSD - An SSD is much faster than a traditional hard drive.
-If your computer is capable of accommodating an SSD, and cost and total space is not as much as a consideration, we highly recommend an SSD.
+If your computer is capable of accommodating an SSD, and cost and total space is not much of a consideration, we highly recommend an SSD.

-HDD - With traditional hard drives the speed is measured in RPM (Revolutions Per Minute).
-An example of this would be a speed of 7,200 RPM.
-The higher the RPM, the faster the hard drive, in general.
+HDD - With traditional hard drives, the speed is measured in RPM (Revolutions Per Minute).
+An example of this is a speed of 7,200 RPM.
+In general, the higher the RPM, the faster the hard drive.
 In other words, 7,200 RPM is faster than 5,400 RPM.

-Hybrid - Hybrid hard disk drives are drives that combine the above two technologies into one drive.
+Hybrid - Hybrid hard disk drives are drives that combine the two technologies above in one drive.

 Below is a listing of some other important considerations to look at when purchasing a computer hard drive.

 Warranty - How long is the warranty and what does it cover.